m039/Void/Readme.md

 It is a proxy-level between Dirty and Pure.

-All classes that are instantiated after `VoidGameHut` initialization belong here.
+All classes that are instantiated after `VoidGameHut`'s initialization belong here.

 ### Pure

 It is a business-level where all preparations are made and we are ready to implement main part of a game.

-All classes that are instantiated after `Game` initialization belong here.
+All classes that are instantiated after `Game`'s initialization belong here.

-## Preparations
+## How to build

     # 1. Clone the repository
     git clone git@gitlab.com:m0391n/void-cinder.git --recursive